mahithachopra/Speech-Recognition/README.md

 # Speech-Recognition

 ## Overview
-The Speech Recognition System is a Streamlit-based application that allows users to upload an audio file and transcribe its contents using AI-powered speech-to-text technology.
+The Speech Recognition  is a Streamlit-based application that allows users to upload an audio file and transcribe its contents using AI-powered speech-to-text technology.
 The tool leverages the Wav2Vec2 model for accurate and efficient transcription.

 ## Features
 - Upload an audio file in WAV, FLAC, or MP3 format.